walaura/Twitter-photo-downloader/README.md

 Download your Twitter archive from your [account page](https://twitter.com/settings/account), unzip it and run TPD giving the top archive folder (the one with index.html, data and lib folders) as the -a argument.
 By default only errors will be shown.

-Once the script is done, your photos will be available directly on the archive, the raw images will be on the data/media folder inside your archive
+Once the script is done, your browseable tweet archive will contain all your photos locally intead of pulling them form twitter.com.
+The image files will be on the data/media folder if you need them.

 # FAQ
 ## Are videos and gifs downloaded too?